Consumer Financial Protection Bureau

 4/12

-Gavin Kliger begins working with Adam Martinez of CFPB and Jeremy Lewin at USAID on the infrastructure for a massive RIF at the CFPB
+Gavin Kliger begins working with Adam Martinez of CFPB and Jeremy Lewin at USAID on the infrastructure to automate a massive RIF at the CFPB.
+This includes scripts to send termination letters to each employee.

 4/13

 In an email, CFPB CIO Chris Chilbert reports that Gavin Kliger has been granted access to Ops HC - Prod to build the RIF automation.
-He also asks to confirm that Gavin Kliger should have his access revoked to systems that let him deactivate employee email accounts or lock them out of their laptops
+He also asks to confirm that Gavin Kliger should have his access immediately revoked to systems that let him deactivate employee email accounts or lock them out of their laptops.

 4/13